-Legislation was also introduced in the 112th Congress that would have affected Member pay in the event of a lapse of appropriations (government shutdown).
+Legislation was also introduced in the 112th Congress that would have affected Member pay in the event of a lapse of appropriations resulting in a government shutdown.
 These included H.R.
 819, H.R.
 1255, H.R.
 1305, H.Con.Res.
 56, and S. 388.

 The Senate passed S. 388 on March 1, 2011.
-10 The bill would have prohibited Members of the House and Senate from receiving pay, including retroactive pay, for each day that there is a lapse in appropriations or the federal government is unable to make payments or meet obligations because of the public debt limit.
+The bill would have prohibited Members of the House and Senate from receiving pay, including retroactive pay, for each day that there is a lapse in appropriations or the federal government is unable to make payments or meet obligations because of the public debt limit.
 The House passed H.R.
 1255 on April 1, 2011.
 The bill would have prohibited the disbursement of pay to Members of the House and Senate during either of these situations.
-11 No further action was taken on either bill.
+16 No further action was taken on either bill.

-On April 8, 2011, the Speaker of the House issued a "Dear Colleague" letter indicating that in the event of a shutdown, Members of Congress would continue to be paid pursuant to the Twenty-Seventh Amendment to the Constitution, which as stated above, states: "No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened"-although Members could elect to return any compensation to the Treasury.
+On April 8, 2011, the Speaker of the House issued a "Dear Colleague" letter indicating that in the event of a shutdown, Members of Congress would continue to be paid pursuant to the Twenty-Seventh Amendment to the Constitution, which as stated above, states: "No law, varying the